j0shbregman/MDE-PowerBI-Templates/ASR_scripts/ReadMe.md

 ```
 AddShortcuts.ps1 [-Telemetry $false|$true ][ -ForceRepair ][ -VssRecovery ][ -Verbose 0|1|2|3 ]

 Telemetry:                          Enable or disables having telemetry logging, default: true
-ForceRepair:      Repair is done irrespective of machine being considered affected or not, default: false
+ForceRepair:                        Repair is done irrespective of machine being considered affected or not, default: true
-VssRecovery:      Use VSS recovery to restore lnk files, default: false
+VssRecovery:                        Use VSS recovery to restore lnk files, default: true
+MpTaskBarRecoverUtilDownload:        Download the MpTaskBarRecovery.exe from the Microsoft Download Center, default: true
+                                    When this is false, the script assumes that MpTaskBarRecover.exe resides in the current working                                           directory
+SkipBinaryValidation:                Skips validating the authenticity of MpTaskBarRecover.exe whether download or locally, default: false
 Verbose:          Level of logging, default 1
                       0: No stdout and no log file
                       1: Only stdout (default)